bet-no-loss/bet-no-loss/README.md

 ### Back-End

-The back-end is compoosed of the following Ethereum **smart-contracts**:
+The back-end is composed of the following Ethereum **smart-contracts**:

 - [`DAI`](contracts/DAI.sol)
 - [`Bet`](contracts/Bet.sol) The betting contract in charge of: